Price list of Pampers

 Pampers Overnights Pants

 Pampers Overnights Pants represents the brand’s attempt to muscle in on the night-time diaper pants market for older kids in Singapore.
 Arguably it is playing catch-up here, with brands such as MamyPoko having established a foothold in this diaper category.

-The triple-layer, dual core Magic Gel absorption technology will help to keep bedwetting to a minimum, with the leak guards and natural fit as extra protection.
+The triple-layer, dual-core Magic Gel absorption technology helps to keep bedwetting to a minimum, with the leak guards and natural fit as extra protection.